iterative/dvc.org/content/blog/2022-02-28-february-22-community-gems.md

 You can find more info about the different
 [DVC Studio tiers here](https://studio.iterative.ai/#pricing).

-The Free version has all the features most individual users need, like connecting to ML repositories, creating views, submiting experiments, and generating plots.
-The Teams version allows you to create large teams for better collaboration and sharing of views and settings with everyone.
-The Enterprise version is more for needs around compliance, dedicated support, and on-premise installation.
+The _Free_ tier has all the features most individual users need, like connecting to ML repositories, creating views, submitting experiments, and generating plots.
+The _Teams_ tier allows you to create large teams for better collaboration and sharing of views and settings with everyone.
+The _Enterprise_ tier is more for needs around compliance, dedicated support, and on-premise installation.

 If you are trying to decide which plan to select, please email us at